Skip to main content

 Hormone Therapy for Endometrial Cancer

 This type of treatment uses hormones or hormone-blocking drugs to treat cancer.
 It’s not the same as the hormone therapy given to ease the symptoms of menopause (menopausal hormone therapy).
-It's most often used to treat endometrial cancer that's advanced (stage III or IV) or has come back after treatment (recurred).
-Hormone therapy is often used along with chemotherapy.
+Hormone therapy can be used to treat advanced endometrial cancer (stage III or IV) or cancer that has come back after treatment (recurred).
+It is also used for early-stage cancer when surgery is not an option, or in patients who wish to keep the uterus to save their fertility.
+It’s usually also considered for cancer that is lower-grade, low volume, and slow growing.

 Hormone treatment for endometrial cancer can include: